We bought our dream home.

 The Chancellor of Justice refused to supervise.

-Tukes admitted in writing that the law had been violated.
-Yet no one did anything.
+Tukes admitted in writing that the law had been breached.
+This was not an opinion by the buyers or an expert retained by them; it was the supervisory authority’s own written confirmation.
+Still, no one did anything.

-“The Electrical Safety Act § 43 has been violated in the sense that the commissioning inspection and its report, which were required to be performed, have been done deficiently because the checked items do not correspond to reality.” — Ville Huurinainen, Senior Inspector, Tukes, January 13, 2023
+“Section 43 of the Electrical Safety Act has been breached in the sense that the commissioning inspection required under that provision and the corresponding inspection record were completed deficiently, because the boxes ticked in the record are not accurate.” — Ville Huurinainen, Senior Inspector, Tukes, January 13, 2023, K39A

 A Glimmer of Hope